apache/mxnet/example/extensions/lib_custom_op/README.md

 3. CUDA stream: The CUDA stream object, obtained from `get_cuda_stream()` API, helps custom operator reuse the existing MXNet CUDA stream in order to synchronize GPU running multiple kernels from multiple operators concurrently.

-When you write your own custom operators, you have the option to use some of the operator resources provided above.
+When you write your own custom operators, you have the option to use any of the operator resources provided above.